 Everybody loves to laugh; everybody wants to be happy.
-This philosophy is a single evidence that a human being deserves to be a self- actualized person, a person with satisfied goals, a person with contentment of his achievements, and a person who does not only want joy, but needs the bliss and best out of his life.
+This philosophy is a piece of single evidence that a human being deserves to be a self- actualized person, a person with satisfying goals, a person with contentment of his achievements, and a person who does not only want joy, but needs the bliss and best out of his life.

-Nursing with a smile can be compared to gardening while singing even you are out of tune or like dancing even you are both left-footed.
+Nursing with a smile can be compared to gardening while singing even you are out of tune or like dancing, even you are both left-footed.
 Passion is what we are talking about.
 It does not matter if you are not a perfect person in any sense, but what is essential, is you love what you are doing.
-Giving a simple smile or putting humour, well, in a proper way, reflects that you are happy deep inside, too.
-It has even many benefits to count, like burning calories, lowers blood pressure, increases circulation and many more.
+Giving a simple smile or putting humor, well, in a proper way, reflects that you are happy deep inside, too.
+It has even many benefits to count, like burning calories, lowers blood pressure, increases circulation, and many more.
 It may also encourage your client to verbalize her feelings and promote interaction in a long process, reduces stress in an uncomfortable situation, and it can even assist in finding solutions to a certain problem.

-This article does not only speak for nurses who needs also to laugh or smile once in a while but also calls for nurses to adapt a friendly and passionate environment for their clients.
-Life does not have an easy way, but with a smile everything may have.
+This article does not only speak for nurses who also need to laugh or smile once in a while but also calls for nurses to adapt to a friendly and passionate environment for their clients.
+Life does not have an easy way, but with a smile, everything may have.